xenify-io/litepaper/README.md

   - At the end of the daily burn cycle, you receive XNF tokens based on the vXEN batches burned from your recycled contribution.
   - Next, you will receive your share of daily native chain rewards based on your veXNF balance and its associated power.
   - Finally, as a recycler, you will also receive a portion of any native chain tokens collected from the claim fee during the cycle, as well as a share of any unclaimed XNF redistributed from the YSL.IO AlphaVault and AceVault allocation.

-By recycling your native chain rewards, you'll not only strengthen your XNF position but also enjoy a streamlined process that eliminates the usual burn function fees.
-Most importantly, as a dedicated recycler, you will benefit from the 25% claim fee and qualify for an exclusive redistribution of unclaimed XNF from the YSL.IO AlphaVaults and AceVaults.
-It's a win-win situation that rewards your active participation and commitment to the growth of Xenify.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)